- Population: 11,142,000

 Scholarships to Study in Belgium

 The number and nature of scholarships may vary between communities.
-For example, in the Flemish region, international students can benefit from the Master Mind Scholarship in 2018/2019 upon meeting certain conditions.
-To see what you might be eligible for you can check out StudyInBelgium.be.
+Some scholarships are for international students, other scholarships are for students from specific countries.
+To see what you might be eligible for you can check out the scholarships listed on StudyInBelgium.be.

 Individual institutions may also provide a source of funding for international students.
 You can contact your offices to see what they offer.
 The Belgian Development Cooperation also funds scholarships.

 Cost of Living in Belgium

 The monetary unit in Belgium is the Euro—a currency currently used in 19 other European countries.
 Apart from your tuition fees, the cost of living is highly influenced by where you are studying in Belgium, the accommodation chosen and your lifestyle.

 University accommodation, which is always cheaper, is readily available for international students.
 For those who prefer living off campus, rent can range between 150-540 Euros per month depending on the type of house and the city you reside in.
 According to recommendations, students will need a minimum of 850 Euros per month without taking into account the registration fees.